chaos-mesh/chaos-mesh/doc/get_started_on_minikube.md

-# Getting started on minikube
+# Get started on minikube

+This document describes how to deploy Chaos Mesh in Kubernetes on your laptop (Linux or macOS) using minikube.

 ## Prerequisites